 A new, advanced optical technology makes it possible to characterize ultra-thin materials without touching them.
-The technology has the potential to revolutionize the semiconductor industry and create brand new opportunities within sustainable electronics and data management.
+The technology has the potential to revolutionize the semiconductor industry and create brand-new opportunities within sustainable electronics and data management.

 We take for granted that our new smartphone is faster than its predecessor.
 It is thinner, has more capacity, and a highly responsive, crystal-clear touch screen.
-In a few years, you might even be able to roll it up and put in your pocket.
+In a few years, you might even be able to roll it up and put it in your pocket.
 We anticipate renewable energy from the sun and wind to become more efficient and profitable.
 We expect that electric cars and trains will play a major role in our sustainable society and our environment in the future.

 The semiconductor industry is one of the driving forces behind this development.
 It delivers processing power to handle astronomical amounts of data and efficient components for high-power electronics.